wnyao/OrderingApplication/README.md

 3. Run on emulator with target API 26 and above

-**Note:** Emulator on Android Studio may notifies that 'System UI isn't responding' and requests to close the aplication.
-Several rerun to the application may required in resolving this (Bug fixing is still in progress).
+**Note:** Emulator on Android Studio may notifies that 'System UI isn't responding' due to slow startup and requests to close or wait for the aplication.
+Either wait or rerun the application after startup of emulator is complete will resolve this issue.

 ## Fulfilled Requirements
 * List of mock menu items with item picture, name, and price display on landing activity.